christc4/websites-2024/archive.avsbq.org/think/quotes.md

 > _The higher a person's position in society the more he should help others without ever reminding them of his position_ &ndash; St. Tsar Nicholas II

+> _We cannot deny the fringes of society but we should never place them in the center.
+Gargoyles belong on the outside of Churches, not at the Altar_

+> _Ned said Homer was his true test from God to see if he's worthy to go to heaven_